 All meetings are open to the public, with notification at a minimum through the Chesapeake Bay Program website (chesapeakebay.net) including date, time, location, agenda, and materials.
 While all meetings are open to the public, there may be space or phone-line limitations.
 Therefore, a summary of actions and decisions will also be available on the CBP website shortly following the meeting.

 Chesapeake Executive Council (EC): The EC establishes the policy direction for the restoration and protection of the Chesapeake Bay and its living resources.
-It exerts leadership to marshal public support for the Bay effort and is accountable to the public for progress made under the Bay agreements.
+It provides leadership to engender public support for the Bay effort and is accountable to the public for progress made under the Bay agreements.

 Key Functions and Responsibilities